csci1710/book/book/src/chapters/temporal/fixing_lock_temporal.md

 ## Fairness

-In a real system, it's not really up to the process itself whether it gets to run forever; it's up to the operating system's scheduler.
+In a real system, it's not really up to the process itself whether it gets to run forever; it's also up to the operating system's scheduler or the system's hardware.
 Thus, "fairness" in this context isn't so much a property to guarantee as a **precondition to require**.
 Without the scheduler being at least _somewhat_ fair, the algorithm can guarantee very little.

 Think of a precondition as an environmental assumption that we rely on when checking the algorithm.
 This is a common sort of thing in verification and, for that matter, in computer science.
 (If you take a cryptography course, you might encounter the phrase "...is correct, subject to standard cryptographic assumptions".)